Learn how to create a comprehensive business partnership agreement. Discover essential terms, common mistakes, and best practices.

 When a star employee is ready to become a partner, how do existing partners protect their ownership while welcoming new talent?

-✓ Removal Triggers: Document material breach definitions, criminal conviction impacts, and due process requirements
+Removal of document breach of definitions, criminal conviction effects, and due process mandates

 Consider working with financial planning professionals such as Interim CFOs to structure transitions that protect all parties while supporting business continuity and growth.